This guide will show you how to manage Audits in Kiuwan Life Cycle.

 When defining your checkpoints, you will be able to define thresholds for:

-Besides, Kiuwan not only allows you to define the number of defects, it also allows you to define the nature or type of those defects.
+In addition, Kiuwan not only allows you to define the number of defects and Insights components, but it also allows you to define the nature or type of those defects.

 Before explaining the logic applied during Audit evaluation, we need to define a couple of concepts and parameters you can control in the definition of Kiuwan Checkpoints and Audits.